 Allergy Prevention Program

-The 3 A's of Allergy PreventionAwareness - Aware of the allergyAvoidance - Avoid the allergan (key to treatment is to avoid the allergan all together)Act - Our school employees are educated annually on recognizing the signs & symptoms of life-threatening allergies.
-The employees are also educated on how to respond with appropriate treatment such as an EpiPen.EpiPens are available in all student-occupied buildings during the school day for any student or adult that might experience a life-threatening allergic reaction.
-If your child requires an EpiPen as a part of their allergy treatment plan, please provide your child's prescribed EpiPen with an emergency action plan to the building nurse.
+The 3 A's of Allergy PreventionAwareness - Aware of the allergyAvoidance - Avoid the allergen (key to treatment is to avoid the allergen all together)Act - Our school employees are educated annually on recognizing the signs & symptoms of life-threatening allergies.
+The employees are also educated on how to respond with appropriate treatment such as an EpiPen.Epinephrine auto-injectors are available in all student-occupied buildings during the school day for any student or adult that might experience a life-threatening allergic reaction.
+If your child requires an epinephrine auto-injector as a part of their allergy treatment plan, please provide your child's prescribed auto-injector with an emergency action plan to the building nurse.

 Dear Republic School District Parent or Guardian,